biolab/orange3/doc/visual-programming/source/widgets/unsupervised/tsne.md

 ![](images/tSNE-Example1.png)

-For the second example, we will use [Single Cell Datasets](https://orangedatamining.com/widget-catalog/single-cell/single_cell_datasets/) widget from the Single Cell add-on to load *Bone marrow mononuclear cells with AML (sample)* data.
-Then we will pass it through **k-Means** and select 2 clusters from Silhouette Scores.
+For the second example, use [Single Cell Datasets](https://orangedatamining.com/widget-catalog/single-cell/single_cell_datasets/) widget from the Single Cell add-on to load *Bone marrow mononuclear cells with AML (sample)* data.
+Then pass it through **k-Means** and select 2 clusters from Silhouette Scores.
 Ok, it looks like there might be two distinct clusters here.

 But can we find subpopulations in these cells?
-Let us load *Bone marrow mononuclear cells with AML (markers)* with **Single Cell Datasets**.
-Now, pass the marker genes to **Data Table** and select, for example, natural killer cells from the list (NKG7).

-Pass the markers and k-Means results to [Score Cells](https://orangedatamining.com/widget-catalog/single-cell/score_cells/) widget and select *geneName* to match markers with genes.
+Select a few marker genes with the [Marker Genes](https://orangedatamining.com/widget-catalog/bioinformatics/marker_genes/) widget, for example natural killer cells (NK cells).
+Pass the marker genes and k-Means results to [Score Cells](https://orangedatamining.com/widget-catalog/single-cell/score_cells/) widget.
 Finally, add **t-SNE** to visualize the results.

-In **t-SNE**, use *Scores* attribute to color the points and set their size.
+In **t-SNE**, use *Cluster* attribute to color the points and *Score* attribute to set their size.
 We see that killer cells are nicely clustered together and that t-SNE indeed found subpopulations.

 ![](images/tSNE-Example2.png)